nerodong/nerodong.github.io/README.md

 ## Version

-0.3.0 - stable and versioned using [semantic versioning](http://semver.org/).
+0.3.0 - stable and versoned using [semantic versioning](http://semver.org/).

 **NOTE:** 0.3.0 introduces a new theme which is not backwards compatible in the sense it won't _look_ like the old version.
 However, the actual API has not changed at all.